|TAMURA Norie||Senior Researcher|

 |INABA Atsushi||Kogakuin University|

 Agrifood systems in Asia face a myriad of sustainability challenges related to declining environmental health (GHG emissions, resource overuse, pollution, soil fertility), loss of diversity (biological, cultural, knowledge), and deterioration of small-scale farming due to globalizing market forces.
 At points of consumption, over-reliance on globalized food flows limits consumer agency and decreases food security and sovereignty.
-Diets increasingly composed of processed foods also negatively impact public health (rise in diabetes, obesity).
 The ways in which food is provided, consumed and governed need urgent change, but we lack understanding of how agrifood transitions emerge and take root, or of the role of existing and alternative institutions and policy, social practices, future visions, and economic arrangements, in advancing sustainable transitions.▲PAGE TOP

 FEAST’s process of co-design and co-production of sustainable food systems seeks to challenge mainstream economic thinking on consumption and growth.
 In engaging the public in structured debate of societal relationships with food and nature, our project reorients consumers to consider themselves as citizens and co-producers of the foodscapes on which they depend.
 FEAST seeks knowledge and mechanisms that can redefine the notion of long-term food security.

-Over the past year, FEAST has made progress on a number of areas of research.
+Over the past year, FEAST has made progress on several areas of research.